vladimir-andreev/imgui-zero-power/docs/README.md

     Warning: The FPS string in Hello World! window triggers redraw almost every frame, so it should be hidden/minimized or out of display, or simply displaying of FPS may be stopped.

-    This solution does not require any ImGui source changes.
+    This solution is simple and clean, it does not require any ImGui source changes.
 It works entirely at client side.

-These changes can be easily applied to all other samples.
+These changes can be easily applied to any other Win32 sample.
+It may also be applied to SDL, if WM_SIZE can be captured.

 Dear ImGui
 =====